ben7147/FmRadioBruce/README.md

 Open PlatformIO home, select import project if it doesn't show up in project (middle of the screen) If you alredy replaced the files, then: Select Build in the top right of the screen If it says Succeed, then Select Upload(top right of the screen)

+known issues:
+Doesn't display battery percentage correctly: If the tea5767 modules is connected, it always displays 100% for some reason